MatthewMarksIT/QA_framework/README.md

 ## Purpose

 This project demonstrates a practical QA rubric for evaluating data annotation quality in human-in-the-loop AI workflows.
 It is designed to reflect how real data operations teams assess quality, deliver feedback, and maintain consistent standards at scale.
+**All scores, descriptions, tables, and insights are simulated and created uniquely by me for educational purposes.
+These do not reference a real project.**

+---
+## Contents

+- How This Rubric Is Used
+- Scoring Rubric
+- Error Guidelines
+- Providing Effective Feedback

 ---
 ## How This Rubric Is Used